0xhimangshu/discord_android/README.md

 # discord_android

-## A bypass package for discord websocket
+## A bypass package for discord websocket identify

 ### install this package
 ```